 Recent training has involved considerable input in Early Years related to Communication and Interaction and Social Emotional and Mental Health.
 This training has been delivered by the Speech and Language Therapists (SALT) and the Language Communication Interaction Service (LCIS).
 In KS1 and KS2 teachers and HLTAs have received training related to Mental Health and Wellbeing from the Child and Adolescent Mental Health Service (CAMHS) and Autism Awareness and Zones of Regulation delivered by LCIS.
 The school is currently arranging training on Inclusive Teaching, to be delivered by an independent Speech and Language Therapist and the whole school has had training focused on the Little Wandle phonics scheme.
 TAs have completed online training related to Autism and individual staff have pursued training in English as an Additional Language (The Language Village), SERTS (LCIS).
-A member of staff passed an accredited EAL qualification in April 2023.
+A member of staff is beginning an accredited EAL qualification in April 2023.
+We have also facilitated SENCo training for a part-time agency teacher and will be placing another member of staff through the training in 2023-24 under succession planning.